 Hermit crabs hide within their shells or burrow under the substrate when afraid.
 They may also nip you with their large chelipeds when escape isn’t possible.

-When first brought home, hermit crabs undergo post-purchase stress (PPS).
-Hermit crabs hide under the substrate for days or weeks, as a long journey and change of environment take a heavy toll.
+When first brought home, hermit crabs endure post-purchase stress (PPS).
+They may hide under the substrate for days or weeks, as a long journey and change of environment take a heavy toll.

-Hermit crabs may also be afraid of handling because they don’t understand why you pick them up, assuming you’re a predator.
-Unacceptable living conditions, excessive noise, and bullying from tankmates can also inspire fear and stress in hermit crabs.
+Hermit crabs may fear handling because they don’t understand why you pick them up.
+Poor living conditions, excessive noise, and bullying from tankmates can cause fear in hermit crabs.

-Hermit crabs can flourish in a captive environment, given time and the right tank setup.
-For this to happen, you must understand what frightens hermit crabs and avoid those situations.
+Hermit crabs can flourish in captivity with time and the right tank setup.
+For this to happen, you must understand what frightens hermit crabs and avoid those unwelcome situations.